Canadian Students at UWS

 Licensure requirements include:

-1. Chiropractic program prerequisites
+1. Chiropractic and naturopathic program prerequisites

-2. Graduation from an accredited chiropractic institution
+2. Graduation from an accredited chiropractic or naturopathic institution

 3. Passing national and provincial board examinations